Leaderboard

 3 points

-Actually last night, not today - a great Jazz show at the local college.
+11. Actually last night, not today - a great Jazz show at the local college.
 Matt Otto Quintet.
 Sax, trombone, standup bass, piano, drums.
 No amplification or flying arrays as they use in a adjacent larger auditorium.
 Not only a great show but an honest way to see how the home rig sounds vs. live "acoustic" music.
 All in all I don't I'm fairing too bad; tone and texture from the horns is damn close, drum kit/cymbals has the right shimmer, bass is spot on and as difficult as piano is to replicate is toneally true.
 I'm breaking in a new Pass Labs Class A amp that only has about 48 hrs burn in but she is coming along.
 Tone and texture is "real" and the jump from horns and rim shots are well duplicated.
 Both the vendor and a message from NP urged me to let things settle in before coming to conclusions on what I have.
-So far, so pretty damn good ---2 points
+So far, so pretty damn good ---

 2 points